Best Solar Design Software in India for 2026

 • No proposal, BOM, or sales workflow

-• Steep learning curve (weeks to proficiency)
+• Steep learning curve, weeks to proficiency

 • No India-specific compliance outputs (DISCOM, ALMM)

-• Not useful for residential EPC sales teams
+• Not useful for residential EPC sales teams on its own

 3. HelioScope